pierluigiferrari/lane_tracker/README.md

 1. Can detect curved lane lines with shapes that can be described by a second-degree polynomial.
 2. Detects exactly two lane lines, which are the left and right lane lines delimiting the lane that a vehicle is currently driving in.
 The lane lines of adjacent lanes cannot be detected.
 Detection will not work if the vehicle is not currently inside a lane and oriented along the direction of the lane.
 3. If one of the two lane lines is successfully detected, but the other one is not, then the detection will be discarded as invalid.
 The reason for this is that the algorithm can only evaluate the validity of a detection if two lines were detected.
-4. The purpose of this implementation is to demonstrate the capabilities of this approach, not to provide a real-time detector, which would obviously need to be implemented in a compiled language.
+4. The purpose of this implementation is to demonstrate the capabilities of this approach, not to provide a real-time detector, which would obviously need to be implemented using parallel processing and in a compiled language.

 Demo videos:
 1. [Demo 1: Highway with dark pavement](https://www.youtube.com/watch?v=FJnjzTTTD9Y)